nih-cfde/2022-nov-meeting/docs/index.md

 ## Contact

-Plese use the #2022-nov-meeting slack channel for general dicussions and inqueries or contact the CFDE helpdesk at [support@cfde.atlassian.net](mailto:support@cfde.atlassian.net).
+Please use the #2022-nov-meeting slack channel for general discussions and inquiries or contact the CFDE helpdesk at [support@cfde.atlassian.net](mailto:support@cfde.atlassian.net).